sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/08-Cached-Resolution.md

 #### First runs

 The first time you run cached resolution will likely be slow since it needs to resolve all minigraphs and save the result into filesystem.
-Whenever you add a new node the system has not seen, it will save minigraph.
-The second run onwards should be faster, but comparing full-resolution `update` with second run onwards might not be fair comparison.
+Whenever you add a new node the system has not seen, it will save the minigraph.
+The second run onwards should be faster, but comparing full-resolution `update` with second run onwards might not be a fair comparison.

 #### Ivy fidelity is not guaranteed

 Some of the Ivy behavior doesn't make sense, especially around Maven emulation.
-For example, it seem to treat all transitive dependencies introduced by Maven-published library as `force()` even when the original `pom.xml` doesn't say so:
+For example, it seem to treat all transitive dependencies introduced by Maven-published library as `force()` even when the original `pom.xml` doesn't say to:

 ```
 \$ cat ~/.ivy2/cache/com.ning/async-http-client/ivy-1.8.10.xml | grep netty
     <dependency org="io.netty" name="netty" rev="3.9.2.Final" force="true" conf="compile->compile(*),master(*);runtime->runtime(*)"/>
 ```

 There are also some issues around multiple dependencies to the same library with different [Maven classifiers](http://maven.apache.org/pom.html#Maven_Coordinates).
-In these cases, reproducing the exact result as normal `update` may not make sense or downright impossible.
+In these cases, reproducing the exact result as normal `update` may not make sense or is downright impossible.

 #### SNAPSHOT and dynamic dependencies